 Open to all, the Hangouts aim to be a friendly space where both speakers and attendees can share their professional and personal experiences, whilst also discussing wider industry issues and topics.
 All conversations will be led by members of the MENA Arts UK Steering Group, many of whom the guests know personally and have worked with in the past.

-PAST EVENT 5 February: Sally El Hosaini, a feature film writer / director whose acclaimed debut feature, My Brother The Devil, picked up major prizes at Sundance, Berlin and London Film Festivals.
-Watch the recording on Youtube.
+5 February: Sally El Hosaini, a feature film writer / director whose acclaimed debut feature, My Brother The Devil, picked up major prizes at Sundance, Berlin and London Film Festivals.

 19 February: Abi Zakarian, an award-winning British-Armenian writer whose plays include Perfect Myth Allegory, produced by Jermyn Street Theatre; I am Karyan Ophidian, produced by Shakespeare’s Globe Theatre; and Fabric, produced by Tremers for Edinburgh Fringe Festival 2016, winning a Fringe First Award.

 5 March: Amir El-Masry, an award winning British Egyptian actor who has most recently been named a BAFTA Breakthrough Brit and earned a Best Actor nomination for his lead performance in the critically acclaimed feature film, Limbo.